 - Open or create access ports or doors to allow the entire system to be cleaned and inspected.

 - Follow NADCA guidelines in attaching some sort of vacuum device to the system during cleaning to remove loosened particles.
-(NADCA does not endorse one type of equipment or another.
-Truck-mounted equipment is typically more powerful and ensures that loosened particles are sucked outside the home.
-Portable equipment can be located nearer the work site.)

 - Protect carpet and household furnishings during cleaning.

 - Use well-controlled brushing of duct surfaces in conjunction with contact vacuum cleaning to dislodge dust and other particles.

 - Use only soft-bristled brushes for fiberglass duct board and sheet metal ducts lined internally with fiberglass.
 (Although flex duct can also be cleaned using soft-bristled brushes, it can be more economical to replace accessible flex duct.)